How We Train at Vitruvian Fitness®

 Move with intent.
 React, stabilize, balance, adjust—on command.

-We’ll throw you curveballs—literally and metaphorically.
+We’ll throw you curveballs—literally and figuratively.
 If you can handle complexity and movement under pressure, you're ready to level up.

 Key to success: Train as if: as if you’re a 7-figure athlete; as if you’re trying to make the school team; as if you’re in the Olympics; as if it matters.
 And remember to stick the landing.